CICAP: Method

-CICAP applies rational skepticism in its activities.
+CICAP applies rational skepticism and the scientific method in its activities and investigations.
 This posits that every empirical statement can only be accepted after experimental verification.
-CICAP applies the scientific method to its investigations.
-CICAP often employs the collaboration of magicians in its investigations to ascertain the possible use of tricks.
+CICAP often employs the collaboration of illusionists in its investigations to ascertain the possible use of tricks.
 For example, Silvan is a CICAP sympathizer and has collaborated with CICAP in some of its initiatives.

 Limits

 CICAP does not cover metaphysics, in particular religion and faith, because these phenomena cannot be studied scientifically.
 CICAP investigates religious claims regarding material manifestations such as relics or the St. Janarius blood miracle in Naples because these phenomena are subject to scientific examination.
 CICAP is interested in informing the public.
 Its members have different religious and political beliefs, but they all agree that alleged pseudoscientific phenomena must be investigated and the results publicized.

 Organization

 The association is self-financed: the main sources of income are registration fees, donations and revenues from publications and courses.
 Curious, given that his fortune was based on the artistic and literary paranormal, was the adhesion of Tiziano Sclavi, who contributed five million lire.
 Sclavi is in fact a supporter of CICAP and declared that the occult and paranormal are great in fiction but that reality is a whole other thing.

 The national headquarters is located in Padua.
 Most regions have local groups or chapters with their own CICAP branches.
 Currently, there are local groups in Abruzzo-Molise, Aosta Valley, Apulia, Campania, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardy, Piedmont, Sardinia, Sicily, Tuscany, Trentino-Alto Adige, Veneto.
 Furthermore, there is a local group in Canton Ticino, Switzerland.